-- Liver (pregnant women should not consume liver)
+- liver, although women should not consume this during pregnancy

-Some medications, such as those used for treating rheumatoid arthritis, cancer, and seizures may raise the risk of folic acid deficiency anemia.
+Some medications, such as those used for treating rheumatoid arthritis, cancer, and seizures, may increase the risk of folic acid deficiency anemia.

 The signs and symptoms of folic acid deficiency disease include:

 - sores around the mouth

 - weight loss

 People with folic acid deficiency anemia are given folic acid pills for daily use.
 Once folate levels return to normal, the body can produce enough blood cells to allow normal function.

 There are no serious side effects when taking folic acid.
 In rare cases, individuals report an upset stomach.